Zzapps/CardBuilder/readme.md

 Here are the features we are working on:

 - [ ] Full CardBuilder
+- [x] Full Typescript type coverage
 - [ ] A helper for navigating through the card stack
 - [ ] More icons

-# Using the this package
+# Using this package
+Install the package with `npm install cardbuilder` and import it.
 Almost everything can be accessed from the `CardService` class.
 This class contains all the static methods to access the builders for card elements.
 The `CardService` namespace also contains all enums.

 An example: